grimmpp/home-assistant-eltako/README.md

   * H5-3F-7F (cover)
 * [Send Message Service](https://github.com/grimmpp/home-assistant-eltako/tree/main/docs/service-send-message/readme.md) Sends any EnOcean Message.
 Can be used for [automatinos in Home Assistant](https://www.home-assistant.io/getting-started/automation/) so that none-EnOcean and EnOcean deviecs can be combined.
   * Not supported EEPs: A5-09-0C (Air Quality), A5-38-08 (Central Command)
 * [EnOcean Telegram Logging and Analysis](https://github.com/grimmpp/home-assistant-eltako/tree/main/docs/telegram-analysis/readme.md) Records all telegrams (incl.
-EEPs and entity references) into a file and provides a web ui with device statistics and a live view of all detected telegrams.
+EEPs and entity references) into a file and detects devices which are not configured yet.
+* [Web UI](https://github.com/grimmpp/home-assistant-eltako/tree/main/docs/web-ui/readme.md) Own panel in the sidebar with overview of all gateways, live view of all telegrams, device statistics, unknown devices and information about the integration.
+It is part of the integration - no additional package required.

 [**Gateway**](https://github.com/grimmpp/home-assistant-eltako/tree/main/docs/gateways/readme.md) (See also [how to use gateways](https://github.com/grimmpp/home-assistant-eltako/tree/main/docs/gateway_usage/readme.md) and [multiple gateway support](https://github.com/grimmpp/home-assistant-eltako/tree/main/docs/multiple-gateway-support/readme.md))
   * **Eltako FAM14** and Eltako **FGW14-USB** (based on ESP2, rs485 bus and baud rate 57600, uses library [eltako14bus](https://github.com/grimmpp/eltako14bus))